logicalclocks/hopsworks/docs/compute/auth/login.md

 # Login to Hopsworks

-To login use your email and password.
+After your account is validated by an administrator you can use your email and password to login.

   <figure>
     <a  href="../../../assets/images/auth/login.png">